Freehold Residential Purchase Pricing

 Our Legal Fees are calculated based on the value of the property you wish to buy.
 We estimate that for most Freehold Residential purchases, our fees will be between £620 and £3,000.
 These costs are subject to VAT at the prevailing rate.

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 These fees may be subject to change if further information relating to your property becomes available, for example, if you require additional searches such as an Energy & Infrastructure Search.

 Standard Disbursements include:

-Search Fees – £350 to £500, plus VAT at the prevailing rate, depending on the purchase price.
+Search Fees – £350 to £500, plus VAT at the prevailing rate, depending on the location of the property.

 Land Registry and Land Charges Search Fees – £3.00 per title £2.00 per name

 (In the above example: 2 persons purchasing together £7)